Accessing data on network share over CIFS/SMB

 Network share credentials

-This method requires the Management Console Admin to have the credentials to access the network share.
+This method requires the Management Console administrator to have the credentials to access the network share.
 If this is not possible, there's a different way to accomplish this.

 To make sure the network share is accessible to the Agent: